Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 >> └─nvme1n1p5 259:10   0     2M  0 part
 >> ```
 >>
->> From the above results, we can see that both EFI system partitions are mounted at `/boot/efi`.
+>> From the results above, we can see that both EFI system partitions are mounted on `/boot/efi`.
+They are therefore mirrored in RAID.

 ***Does the content of the EFI System Partition change regularly?***

 In general, the contents of this partition do not change much, its content should only change on bootloader (e.g. GRUB) updates.

-However, if you EFI partition is not mirrored, we recommend running an automatic or manual script to synchronise all ESPs, so that they all contain the same up-to-date files.
+However, if your EFI partition is not mirrored, we recommend running an automatic or manual script to synchronise all ESPs, so that they all contain the same up-to-date files.
 This way, if the drive on which this partition is mounted fails, the server will be able to restart on the ESP of one of the other drives.

 ***What if the primary disk mounted on `/boot/efi` fails?***